4 Things Every Beekeeper Must Know AFTER Catching a Swarm of Bees

 If you don’t have any brood to spare, you may need to cover the entrance with a queen excluder.
 If she can’t leave, neither can her subjects.

 Keep it on for a few days and observe the bees.
-Once you spot them bringing in pollen, it’s a safe bet that they’ve settled in.
+Once you spot your worker bees bringing in pollen, it’s a safe bet that they’ve settled in.

 4. Give the Newly Caught Swarm a Week or Two Until You go in and Inspect Them

-How long after having a swarm should you wait to go in and inspect?
+How long after you catch a swarm should you wait to go in and inspect?
 Give them about a week or two.
-Just like you, they may not like their housing decision made for them and will be looking for any reason to leave.
+Just like you, new swarms may not like the housing decision made for them and will be looking for any reason to leave.

-Your overenthusiastic presence, ripping the roof off over their heads just as they are figuring out where the sofa goes doesn’t encourage them to hang around.
+Your overenthusiastic presence, ripping the roof off over their heads just as they are figuring out where the sofa goes, don’t encourage them to hang around.

-Two weeks allows them to start building comb and the queen can begin populating the hive once again.
+Two weeks allow them to start building comb, and the queen bee can begin populating the new hive once again.

 When swarm season begins, make sure you have hives ready to house your guests.
 You never know when a swarm will come a-calling.